Buy a ticket

 Restoration of the château by Jean Dunois

-Charles of Orléans asked his half-brother Jean Dunois and his wife Marie of Harcourt to take up residence in the Château de Beaugency.
-Thanks to the intervention of Jean of Harcourt, who bought the château from Charles of Orléans, Jean and Marie enjoyed the house without being named its owners.
+Charles of Orléans invited his half-brother Jean Dunois and his wife Marie of Harcourt to reside in the Château de Beaugency.
+Thanks to the intervention of Jean of Harcourt, who purchased the château from Charles of Orléans, Jean and Marie enjoyed the residence without owning it.

-Major restoration works were then launched, since the château was in ruins.
-The building grew.
-It was extended with two wings, a gallery, offices and towers looking down over defensive ditches.
+Major restoration works were then undertaken, as the château was in ruins.
+The building expanded, with the addition of two wings, a gallery, offices, and towers overlooking defensive ditches.

 16th century